10x-Engineers/riscv-ci-partners/mkdocs_src/docs/Software_Developer_Guide.md

 # Software Developer Guide for RISC-V CI

-A software developer is the end-user who will develop or build his/her projects on RISC-V CI infrastructure.
-This guide will cover all the things a software developer needs to create a project based on Cloud-V Continuous Integration (CI).
+A software developer is the end-user who will develop or build his/her projects on RISC-V compute instance using RISC-V CI.
+This guide will cover all the things a software developer needs to integrate their project with RISC-V continuous integration.

+There are currently two ways to integrate version control (Git) project with Cloud-V.

+1. Using Cloud-V automatic integration (beta)
+2. Manually integrating your project with Cloud-V

 ## Pre-requisites

 1. GitHub account.
 2. GitHub project repository with owner rights.
+3. Access to <https://dash.cloud-v.co> and <https://cloud-v.co> (visit [this](<https://cloud-v.co/contactus>) link to request the access)

 ## Getting an account for Cloud-V

-You can request Cloud-V access via [Cloud-V contact-us page](https://cloud-v.co/contactus).

-After requesting the account, Cloud-V team will have a meeting with you and will give you access to the platform accordingly.

-## Setting up repository with Cloud-V
+After getting access to the Cloud-V platform, use one of the following two methods to create a CI pipeline with Cloud-V.

-### Using Cloud-V automatic integration (beta)
+## 1. Using Cloud-V automatic integration (beta)

 For ease of convinience for users and eliminating time delays of manual set up, users can add their GitHub and GitLab repository in Cloud-V by just adding their repository URL on the Cloud-V page.
 The source code for this is open-source [here](https://github.com/10x-Engineers/Cloud-V-git-automation).

+Currently there are support for following version control systems:

+1. GitHub
+2. GitLab

-#### For GitHub
+### For GitHub

 For integrating user repository with Cloud-V, there is a GitHub app which users can install in their repository.
 The purpose of creating the app and publishing it for users is that, GitHub app has all the permissions already set up.
 So, when a user installs GitHub app, the app automatically sets up all the permissions for the user's repository.

+When a user creates a multibranch pipeline in this way, it triggers a python program which uses API calls to configure the repository in Cloud-V CI dashboard.

 Following is the procedure for installing and integrating the repository with Cloud-V github app and for creating the CI pipeline in Cloud-V dashboard.